 Dr Gall is a fellow of the Royal Australian College of General Practitioners, and has a secondary fellowship in Advanced Rural General Practice.
 She has undertaken further study in Anaesthetics.

-She also works as a Visiting Medical Officer at the Dalby Hospital in the areas of Emergency Medicine and Anaesthetics.
+She has also worked as a Visiting Medical Officer at the Dalby Hospital in the areas of Emergency Medicine and Anaesthetics until 2020

 Marianne loves living and working in a rural setting and attempting to deliver quality health care from the cradle to the grave.
 Her Medical Special interests include Women's and Children's Health, Skin Cancer Management and minor operative procedures.